How to detect Apache HTTP Server Exploitation

 In the above RCAs, we observe three processes establishing outbound connections to cryptocurrency mining pools.
 Prefer to see the info in graphs?
 We got you.
 Using such RCAs, security analysts can understand and get answers to the right questions in just about the right time.

 Using the Observed Attack Techniques, one can filter out the triggers in their environments based on severity, MITRE ATT&CK Techniques and Tactics, CVE IDs and endpoints.
-This enables security and development teams to prioritise and determine which hosts need to be investigated first.'
+This enables security and development teams to prioritize and determine which hosts need to be investigated first.'

 Keep up to date on developing Log4Shell news here.
 You can also start a free trial or check out our extensive documentation library to see how Trend Micro Vision One powers layered detection and response for our cloud-builder security platform, Trend Micro Cloud One.